 Dropping litter anywhere on the course is strictly prohibited.
 Carry all trash to the next aid station and dispose of it in appropriate receptacles.
 If you happen to see a gel pack or other race related litter that was accidentally dropped, please pick it up for us and dispose at next aid station.
+This is good Karma and you will be rewarded for helping maintain a clean trail!
 Thank you!

 If you have a "call of nature" relieve yourself off trail and out of sight.
 Bury and cover solid waste and toilet paper properly.
 There are bathrooms or porta potties at Lake Cuyamaca, Paso Picacho 1/2, Chambers 1/2, Sunrise 1/2, Pioneer Mail 1/2, Red Tail Roost, and Meadows.